radionerd/VirtualPipeOrgan/MidiFirmware/UserManual.md

 ```
 $ qjackctl &
 ```
+At startup GrandOrgue makes its required midi connections to the midi keyboards.

 You may need to re-esatblish connections manually if you restart the STM32 Bluepill.

 Connect the Grandorgue output to VPO Console and midisnoop inputs using the qjacktctl graph feature and mouse.